SRFormer: Text Detection Transformer with Incorporated Segmentation and Regression: 3. Methodology

 \paragraph{Mask as regression prior.} To bridge the gap of dense representation of segmentation masks and polygon control points, we first formulate dense anchor grids map $G \in \mathbb{R}^{H' \times W' \times 2}$ of the same resolution as segmentation masks:

-where the \textit{linspace(start, end, num)} function evenly generate \textit{num} points in the closed interval [\textit{start, end}].
+where the $\texttt{linspace}(\textit{start, end, num)}$ function evenly generate \textit{num} points in the closed interval [\textit{start, end}].
 Subsequently, we perform Hadamard product between anchor grids and normalized text segmentation results to obtain the `center of gravity' for each text instance:

 $\hat{p}_a\in \mathbb{R}^{B \times K \times 2}$ are anchor points for subsequent regression, and $\tau$ is a scaling factor set to 0.3.
-The mask results are normalized using the softmax function across the spatial dimension to ensure the output $\hat{p}$ falls within the valid interval of [0,1].
+The mask results are normalized using the softmax function across the spatial dimension to ensure the output $\hat{p}$ falls within the interval of $[0, 1]$.
 Empirical analysis has demonstrated that text confined to a small spatial area exhibits anchors that are noticeably attracted to the central region of the image.
 A scaling factor is applied to enhance the discriminative contrast between the response values pertaining to text and non-text regions to mitigate the potential influence of non-textual areas, characterized by lower response values yet encompassing larger pixel extents, on the final anchor outcome.
 Given that most text instances are regular convex geometries, their center of gravity coincides with the geometric center, making it a suitable reference point for regression purposes.

 \paragraph{Discussion.} In addition, our approach differs from MaskDINO~\cite{li2023mask} for obtaining positional priors from instance masks.
 MaskDINO employs the boundary rectangles of connected regions within binary segmentation maps, which can prove inaccurate in text detection tasks, particularly during initial training stages.
 Instance segmentation masks are obtained by computing the representational similarity between query and pixel embeddings, potentially leading to multiple responses surpassing a given threshold.
 This limitation becomes more pronounced in text detection, primarily due to the abundance of visually akin instances, especially in scenarios featuring high text density, such as documents.
 Our methodology inherently does not necessitate highly precise mask predictions.